 In August 2023, Bosch earmarks Rs.
 480 crore (US$ 58.11 million) for R&D and an additional capex of Rs.
 480 crore (US$ 58.11 million).

 In May 2023, Gabriel India inks a pact with Inalfa, to invest Rs.
 170 crore (US$ 20.58 million) to set up a new manufacturing facility.
-Inalfa Gabriel Sunroof Systems (IGSS), in Chennai which will become operational in the first quarter of 2024.
+Inalfa Gabriel Sunroof Systems (IGSS) opened a new plant in Chennai which became operational in Q1 2024 is now nearing its full capacity and produced 1,30,000 sunroofs in 2024 alone.

 During the 2024 global investor meet, Hyundai Motor India pledges an extra Rs.
 6,180 Crore (US$ 743 million) for long-term investments in Tamil Nadu.